||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Introduce yourself!” the man hissed to Fenris.

-"That remains to be seen," she replied frostily.
-"My driver saw you on the bridge and believed you to be of higher standing than you so obviously are, but regrettably I am in no position to be choosy.
-We are leaving Yuanshi tonight and you are to arrange transport and a safe haven for myself and my son."
+“That remains to be seen,” she replied frostily.
+“My driver saw you on the bridge and believed you to be of higher standing than you so obviously are, but regrettably I am in no position to be choosy.
+We are leaving Yuanshi tonight.
+You are to arrange transport and a safe haven for myself and my son.”

 “You need my help?”

 “Driver!” snapped Maharani, ignoring Fenris’ question.
 “To the spaceport!”

 The man nodded and slipped through a curtain to the control cabin at the front of the vehicle.
 Moments later, the transport gave a lurch and started back along the track towards the road.
 Fenris risked a peek through the blinds at the side window and smiled grimly as the transport was briefly serenaded by a volley of plasma fire from startled Que Qiao agents.
 Once on the road they were soon speeding away, the vehicle’s electric engine moaning softly.
 Releasing the blind, Fenris settled into the luxurious velvet upholstery and regarded Maharani Uma carefully.
 The young Raja Surya, the little boy dozing next to her, was presumably heir to the Yuanshi throne now his father was dead.
 Fenris was rankled by the effortless way his mother had taken charge, but while he chided people like her for being selfish, his encounter with Athene had left him wondering whether that was the only way to survive now he was an enemy of the state.